translated from the Norwegian by Megan Turney

 This review was written voluntarily and my rating was in no way influenced by the fact that I received a complimentary digital copy of this novel from Orenda Books via Karen Sullivan.

-“Smoke Screen” is the second crime thriller jointly written by two internationally acclaimed Norwegian authors.
+“Unhinged” is the third crime thriller jointly written by two internationally acclaimed Norwegian authors.

 Thomas Enger is a former journalist.
 He made his debut with the crime novel Burned (Skinndød) in 2010, which became an international sensation before publication.
 Burned is the first in a series of five books about the journalist Henning Juul, which delves into the depths of Oslo’s underbelly, skewering the corridors of dirty politics and nailing the fast-moving world of 24-hour news.
 Rights to the series have been sold to 28 countries to date.
 In 2013 Enger published his first book for young adults, a dark fantasy thriller called The Evil Legacy, for which he won the U-prize (best book Young Adult).
 Killer Instinct, another Young Adult suspense novel, was published in Norway in 2017.
 Rights have been sold to Germany and Iceland.
 Thomas Enger also composes music, and he lives in Oslo.